Fyvie Castle: Ghostlore

 The castle (like many places in Scotland) has ghostlore associated with it.
 A story is told that in 1920 during renovation work the skeleton of a woman was discovered behind a bedroom wall.
 On the day the remains were laid to rest in Fyvie cemetery, the castle residents started to be plagued by strange noises and unexplained happenings.
 Fearing he had offended the dead woman, the Laird of the castle had the skeleton exhumed and replaced behind the bedroom wall, at which point the haunting ceased.
 It is said that there is a secret room in the south-west corner of the castle that must remain sealed lest anyone entering meet with disaster.
 It is unclear if this is the same room in which the skeleton was found.
 There is also an indelible blood stain, two ghosts and two curses associated with this place.

+Another ghost said to haunt the castle is Dame Lilias Drummond, known as the Green Lady.
+The story goes that Dame Lilias was married to Alexander Seton, who was having an affair with another woman, Grizel Leslie, and then Lilias disappeared.
+No one knows what happened to her, some say her husband poisoned her or locked her up somewhere, but for whatever reason, she was never seen again.
+Seton eventually remarried and they spent their wedding night in one of the castle's towers.
+Grizel said she heard scratching coming from the outside, but when her husband looked, nothing was there.
+In the morning, however, when Seton opened the window, he saw the words "D. Lilias Drummond" scratched into the windowsill from the outside.

 One of the curses has been attributed to the prophetic laird, Thomas the Rhymer.
 The curse is said to have been part of the mysterious three weeping stones.
-The curse decrees that until all three stones, which are taken from the castle's boundary marks, are brought together, the firstborn sons of the families who live at Fyvie will never inherit the castle.
+The curse decrees that until all three stones taken from the castle's boundary marks are brought together, the firstborn sons of the families who live at Fyvie will never inherit the castle.
 Only one weeping stone is known to exist and is kept at the castle.
-The other two have never been found.
+The other two have never been found, with one built into the castle walls and the other in the depths of the river Ythan.

 The second curse involves a hidden room in the charter room.
-The curse is very specific: death to the lord of the castle or blindness to his wife if anyone disturbs it.
+The curse is very specific: death to the lord of the castle and blindness to his wife if anyone disturbs it.